Jimmy Rollins: 2005–2007

 It became a sports media sensation, especially given that the New York Mets had won the division in 2006 with relative ease.
 The claim was widely reported, often without the second part of the quote ("only on paper").
 USA Today columnist Hal Bodley opined, "The Phillies have needed someone to light a fire, especially in April.
 Rollins' bold, if not arrogant, prediction might just do that."
 During the first half of the season, it appeared Rollins had spoken prematurely, as the Mets jumped out to an early divisional lead.
 On June 28, Rollins had a four-hit game against the Cincinnati Reds, including a game-tying triple.
 The triple was Rollins' 10th, which gave him his fifth career "quadruple–double".

 In August, the Mets' lead began to dissipate, as the Phillies combined several solid series; Rollins was a key component of their success.
 Rollins was named the National League Player of the Week for August 27 to September 2, 2007.
 On September 25 against the Atlanta Braves, Rollins hit the home run that completed his 30–30 season.
 On the last day of the 2007 season, Rollins became the seventh player to collect at least 20 doubles, 20 triples, and 20 home runs in one season when he hit his 20th triple of the year in a 6–1 win over the Washington Nationals that clinched the National League East division championship for the Phillies, which confirmed Rollins' preseason assertion of the Phillies preeminence.

-For the 2007 season, he batted .296/.344/.531 and led the league in games (162), at bats (716), runs (139), and triples (20), was second in hits (212), total bases (380), extra base hits (88), and power-speed number (34.6), and had 30 home runs, 94 RBIs, and 41 stolen bases (5th in the league).
+For the 2007 season, he batted .296/.344/.531 and led the league in games (162), at bats (716—a major league record), runs (139), and triples (20), was second in hits (212), total bases (380), extra base hits (88), and power-speed number (34.6), and had 30 home runs, 94 RBIs, and 41 stolen bases (5th in the league).
 He achieved the "quadruple-double" (double digit doubles, triples, home runs, and stolen bases), becoming the fourth player in history to accomplish the mark.
 He would join Jim Bottomley as the only players to record a 30 double, 20 triple, and 30 home run season.
 The club advanced to the playoffs for the first time since their 1993 World Series loss; however, they were swept by the Colorado Rockies in the National League Division Series.